 It's also ineffective.
 People get bored.
 Staring at a gauge all day for even a week is a good way to stop seeing that gauge entirely.

 Here's where the acronyms come in.
-Instead of relying on human observers, the industry now has advanced technologically to the point where the machines themselves can report on their condition.
+Instead of relying on human observers, the industry now has advanced technologically to the point where the machines themselves can report on their condition in real-time.
 This is IoT (which more and more readers will recognize as "Internet of Things").

 When the machines report their condition to a central server for human managers to review, you have a SCADA (Supervisory Control and Data Acquisition) system.